New Mexico pushes forward with emergency voting reforms

 Significant changes also are in store for Election Day voting on Nov.
 3.

-In-person voters will be free to cast ballots at any precinct across their home county and not only at assigned precincts close to home, with limited exceptions, said Dylan Lange, an attorney for the secretary of state’s office.
+In-person voters will be free to cast ballots at any precinct across their home county and not only at assigned precincts close to home, with limited exceptions, Lange said.

 Come November, some polling places in Native American communities may be closed to outsiders in deference to tribes that have shut their borders or instituted curfews as a precaution against the coronavirus pandemic.